 - Programs can be administratively burdensome and costly for services to apply for and report on: - For example, services have told us about the significant cost and risk in applying for capital grants with no guarantee of success.
 One Multifunctional Aboriginal Children's Service described spending significant funds on architectural plans for a new preschool, but having the funding application denied.
 The expenditure on applying for this grant could not be recovered and this affected other service delivery.
 An ACFC also described spending \$8,000 on an application for a capital grant and the risk of being 'out of pocket' if the application was unsuccessful. - ACCOs have also described the unnecessary costs of repeated applications (every 3 months) for Additional Child Care Subsidy for children in Out of Home Care.
-They consider the funding should be available for the term of the child's enrolment, with no further applications or adjustments unless circumstances change. - KU Children's Services notes that competitive tenders can exclude not-for-profit and small providers who may not have the resources to fund development of bids. - They may not provide funding or specialist equipment in a timely manner. - They may not fully cover the costs of service inclusion needs. - They can be confusing or overwhelming to navigate and engage with - For example, ACCOs have explained that, to secure funding for their services, and manage and report on their expenditure, directors, who are paid as educators, must be strong managers, business people/accountants and advocates.
+They consider the funding should be available for the term of the child's enrolment, with no further applications or adjustments unless circumstances change. - They may not provide funding or specialist equipment in a timely manner - They may not fully cover the costs of service inclusion needs - They can be confusing or overwhelming to navigate and engage with - For example, ACCOs have explained that, to secure funding for their services, and manage and report on their expenditure, directors, who are paid as educators, must be strong managers, business people/accountants and advocates.
 This is in addition to providing education and care to children and support for their communities. - They can be insufficiently flexible for services to deliver the assistance needed by disadvantaged and vulnerable children and families. - For example, Aboriginal Child and Family Centres (ACFCs) have told us that the ACFC funding guidelines limit their ability to deliver the services needed by their communities. - The short-term nature of funding programs can create barriers for effective service planning and employment security for educators. - Providers may need to apply for additional funding for aspects of service provision that they consider are standard and necessary for quality inclusive education and care. - For example, ACCOs must separately apply for funding to deliver Aboriginal languages programs that are an essential component of inclusive education and care for Aboriginal children in these services. - Some services miss out on funding programs because they are unaware of them or they assess that the financial gain is not worth the administrative burden associated with application and acquittal. - For example, one ACFC explained that it has assessed there is no benefit in applying for funding under \$6,000.